-Planning for MIF21 is well underway and as always there will be plenty of ways that you, your friends, family and communities can be part of exciting new artworks at next year’s Festival (1-18 July 2021).
+Planning for MIF21 is well underway and as always there are plenty of ways that you, your friends, family and communities can be part of exciting new artworks at this year’s Festival (1-18 July 2021).

 BELLS FOR PEACE, our opening event, included a people’s orchestra of handcrafted ceramic bells which were designed and created by hundreds of Greater Manchester residents at special workshops throughout the city and across the region.

 School of Integration artist Tania Bruguera and over 100 people who have made Manchester their home from another country took over Manchester Art Gallery to deliver unique classes, from food, customs, ethics, politics and many other forms of knowledge.

 Parliament of Ghosts included a team of 30 ‘Everyday Experts’ working alongside artist Ibrahim Mahama, curators and conservation teams at the Whitworth to encourage visitors of all ages to explore an extraordinary collection of historical documents from Ghana.

 The Anvil, a day-long series of performances across Manchester inspired by the 200th anniversary of the Peterloo Massacre, was created by immersive theatre group ANU with people from across Greater Manchester – from cyclists to gardeners, activists to medical students.

 Utopolis Manchester began at a host of venues throughout the city centre – from cafés and shops to hair salons and dance studios.
 Our 67 hosts created new audio material for the show welcomed audience members during the show’s run.